Anabel Ternès

-Anabel Ternès (also known as Anabel Cäcilia Ternès von Hattburg, born in Bonn) is a German author and a professor of International Business Administration at the private university SRH Berlin University of Applied Sciences.
+Anabel Ternès (also known as Anabel Cäcilia Ternès von Hattburg, born in Bonn) is a German entrepreneur, author, and professor of International Business Administration at the private university SRH Berlin University of Applied Sciences.

 Early life and career

 After completing her schooling, Ternès initially studied German Studies, Catholic Theology, and History at the University of Osnabrück.
 She also obtained her first and second state examinations for teaching in the subjects of German, Catholic Religion, and History through an additional exam.
 Ternès completed a degree in Business Administration at the University of Hagen, graduating as a Diplom-Kauffrau (equivalent to a Master of Commerce).
 Furthermore, she earned a diploma in Education at the University of Osnabrück while working.
 In 2004, Ternès received her doctorate in German Studies from the Otto von Guericke University Magdeburg, being awarded the title Dr. phil.

 On June 1, 2008, Ternès left her executive position in sales for Central Europe at Samsonite NV, Belgium, to become the sales manager of the men's underwear brand Hom (Triumph International AG).

-In 2012, Ternès took over the management of the Institute for Sustainable Management.
+In 2012, Ternès took over the management of the International Institute for Sustainability Management (IISM) at the SRH Berlin University of Applied Sciences.
 This role involves research in the fields of digitization, as well as business establishment and development.
 Since 2012, she has held a professorship in Communication Management, International Business Administration, and Digitization at SRH Berlin.

 In 2016, Ternès, together with Julian Maar, founded a platform for mental health.
 In the same year, Ternès also established the non-profit organization GetYourWings to promote sustainable and digital competencies.
 In early 2017, along with Maar, she founded the company Co-Carrier, a delivery network for private individuals.

-In September 2021, Kai Wegner - the CDU's top candidate for the Abeordnetenhaus of Berlin election representing a designated CDU-SPD government - announced that Ternès was intended to be the Education Senator in the new CDU-SPD government.
+In September 2021, Kai Wegner – the CDU's top candidate for the Abgeordnetenhaus of Berlin election representing a designated CDU-SPD government – announced that Ternès was intended to be the Education Senator in the new CDU-SPD government.

 Focus areas

 Ternès teaches as a professor in the areas of sustainability and digitization.
-She is also the director of the International Institute for Sustainability Management.
+She is also the director of the International Institute for Sustainability Management at the SRH Berlin University of Applied Sciences.
 Another focus of her work is the area of corporate leadership.
-She laid out this view during a panel discussion at the Frankfurt Book Fair 2022 on the topic of sustainable business.
+Within this area she participated in a panel discussion at the Frankfurt Book Fair 2022 on the topic of sustainable business.

+Ternès is also active in the field of futures studies.
+In 2025, she attended the Schwäbisch Gmünd Education Conference and spoke on the concept of Futures Literacy, a framework that involves developing the ability to recognize and use different possible futures in learning processes.

 Personal life

 By marriage to Gert-Friedrich Prince of Prussia, Ternès additionally adopted the name Princess of Prussia.
 She married Georg Haub in her second marriage on May 24, 2018.
-She is the mother of a son and lives in Berlin.
+She has a son and lives in Berlin.